SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 search.appverid: MET150
 description: "This document is to give more in depth information about how to use the SPO Migration API."
 localization_priority: Priority
+ms.service: sharepoint-online
 ---
 # SharePoint Import Migration API (CreationMigrationJob)

 ## API Documention

 The following API description is based upon use of the SharePoint Client Side Object Model (CSOM).
 We do recommend using NuGet packages when you reference CSOM in your solution.
-You can find latest version of the SharePoint Online CSOM package from the NuGet library using id of `Microsoft.SharePointOnline.CSOM`.

-> [!NOTE]
-> You can find latest version of the SharePoint Online Client Side Object Model from [NuGet gallery](https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/).
+You can find latest version of the SharePoint Online Client Side Object Model (CSOM) package from the [NuGet gallery](https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/).
+Use the ID `Microsoft.SharePointOnline.CSOM`.

+>[!Important]
+> **Pending change:** Files larger than 15 GB must now create the required checksum using [QuickXorHash](https://docs.microsoft.com/en-us/onedrive/developer/code-snippets/quickxorhash?view=odsp-graph-online).
+We have provided an example [here](#what-is-stored-in-those-azure-blob-containers).
-> [!NOTE]
+>
-> The **SharePoint Migration Tool** is not available for users of Office 365 operated by 21Vianet in China.
-It is also not available for users of Office 365 with the German cloud using the data trustee, *German Telekom*.
-However, it is supported for users in Germany whose data location is not in the German data center.
+>The previous method of MD5Hash is still required for files smaller than 2 GB; however this requirement will be removed at some point in the future.

 ## Methods